-A Draft Air Quality Management Plan (AQMP) was released in August 2013 and its purpose is to ensure that Cam is compliant with National Environmental Management: Air Quality Act 39 of 2004 (NEM:AQA) demands that all municipalities introduce AQMPs which describe the actions proposed in support of achieving air quality standards.
+An Air Quality Management Plan (AQMP) was released in August 2013 and its purpose is to ensure that Cam is compliant with National Environmental Management: Air Quality Act 39 of 2004 (NEM:AQA) demands that all municipalities introduce AQMPs which describe the actions proposed in support of achieving air quality standards.
+The CAM AQMP was reviewed and tabled to the Cape Agulhas Municipal Council in 2019.

 Waste treatment and disposal has been identified as a source of air emissions in the CAM.
-The reduction of these emissions is important and goals are provided in Table 3 below.
+The reduction of these emissions is important and goals are provided in Table 10 below.

-Table 3 Emissions goals for Cape Agulhas Municipality
+Table 10.
+Emissions goals for Cape Agulhas Municipality